DIVE INTO THE

 WORLD OF AQUATICS!

-Just because summer is over, doesn’t mean we stop swimming!
-LA County Parks offers several year round locations for you to visit and enjoy!
-Whether you are looking to get some light aerobic exercise in our Adult Aqua Exercise class, learning the building blocks with our Learn to Swim Program or mastering your skills through our many Youth Aquatics teams, LA County Parks has something for you!
+Summer is here, time to go to the pool!
+LA County Parks offers many seasonal and year round locations for you to visit and enjoy!
+Whether you are looking to get some light aerobic exercise in our Adult Aqua Exercise class, learning the building blocks with our Learn to Swim Program or mastering your skills through our Novice Swim Team (year round facilities only), LA County Parks has something for you!
 Explore below to see the numerous aquatics programs offered in the off-season!

 Our online registration system allows you to manage everyone’s schedule through a single household account.
 Sign up for Spring Classes for yourself and your loved ones from your smartphone or computer.